-As of January 2014, IWS requires a passing TOEFL score of 80 or higher for all applicants who indicate that English is not their first language.
+IWS requires a passing TOEFL score of 80 or higher for all applicants who indicate that English is not their first language.
+Duolingo scores may also be accepted in lieu of the TOEFL; please contact the Admissions office for more information.

-• Withdrawal from Courses
+o Withdrawal from Courses

-When a student drops a course, a grade of "Withdraw Passing" (WP) or "Withdraw Failing" (WF) will be assigned by the instructor(s) and/or o Extensions and Incomplete Course Work

-Academic Dean according to the student's academic performance.
+When a student drops a course, a grade of "Withdraw Passing" (WP) or "Withdraw Failing" (WF) will be assigned by the instructor(s) and/or Academic Dean according to the student's academic performance.
 A grade of WP indicates that a student wishing to withdraw from a course was passing the course at the time of the request to withdraw; a grade of WF indicates that the student was failing the course at the time of the request to withdraw.